The role of exchangeability in causal inference: Longitudinal setting: Exchangeability and sequential randomization

 \section{Longitudinal setting: Exchangeability and sequential randomization}

 Having established the Bayesian formulation of causal inference in point treatment settings, we now seek to extend this reasoning to the longitudinal case, where confounding structures may be more complex.
-For simplicity we consider the two time-point case, and contend that the extension to multiple time-points follows straightforwardly.
-Consider now the slightly more complicated setting in the DAG in the right-hand panel of Figure \ref{figure:dag3}, labeled by $\mathcal O$, adapted from \citet{robins:1997}, where the design variables $Z_{1i}$ and $Z_{2i}$ represent the treatment assignment to receive a particular dose of AZT medication starting from baseline and from a subsequent re-examination, respectively, for individual $i$.
+For simplicity, we consider the two time-point case and contend that the extension to multiple time-points follows straightforwardly.
+Consider now the slightly more complicated setting in the DAG in the right panel of Figure \ref{figure:dag3}, labeled by $\mathcal O$, adapted from \citet{robins:1997}, where the design variables $Z_{1i}$ and $Z_{2i}$ represent the treatment assignment to initiate or receive a particular dose of antiretroviral medication starting at baseline and at a subsequent re-examination, respectively, for individual $i$.
 Further, let $X_i$ represent observed anemia status at the re-examination, and $Y_i$ an HIV viral load outcome, measured at the end of follow-up after sufficient time has passed from the re-examination.
 Latent variable $U_i$ again represents the underlying immune function of individual $i$, which is expected to be a determinant of both $X_i$ and $Y_i$.
 Here $X_i$ being influenced by earlier treatment introduces treatment-confounder feedback \citep[][p.
-550]{robins:2000}, which makes the judgement of exchangeability somewhat more involved.
-For the causal exchangeability considerations, we take the intermediate variable and outcome to be determined by the structural models $X_i = g(Z_{1i},U_i)$ and $Y_i = f(Z_{1i}, Z_{2i}, X_i, U_i)$.
+550]{robins:2000}, which makes the judgment of exchangeability somewhat more involved.
+For the causal exchangeability considerations, we take the intermediate variable and outcome to be determined by structural models $X_i = g(Z_{1i},U_i)$ and $Y_i = f(Z_{1i}, Z_{2i}, X_i, U_i)$.

 \tikzset{ -Latex,auto,node distance =1 cm and 1 cm,semithick, state/.style ={circle, draw, minimum width = 0.7 cm}, box/.style ={rectangle, draw, minimum width = 0.7 cm, fill=lightgray}, point/.style = {circle, draw, inner sep=0.08cm,fill,node contents={}}, bidirected/.style={Latex-Latex,dashed}, el/.style = {inner sep=3pt, align=left, sloped} }